Alaska BEACH Grant Program

 A Recreational Beach Survey was performed in 2003 to gather information from coastal communities about the recreational use of beaches in their area.
 The 60 responses that were received identified 203 recreational-use beaches as areas that were used for recreational purposes.
 These beaches were located in 53 coastal Alaskan communities.
 The survey indicated that some beaches may be more likely to have a higher levels of bacteria contamination than others.
 These high priority, or Tier 1, beaches, are the focus of the Alaska BEACH Program.

-Grants were awarded to the community of Kenai (North Kenai, South Kenai and Warren Ames Bridge beaches), Wrangell (City Park and Petroglyph beaches), and Petersburg (Sandy Beach Park) and Nome (Middle and East Beaches).
-Sampling is being completed by watershed councils in conjunction with the local land representatives.
+Grants were awarded to the communities of Petersburg (Sandy Beach Park) and Nome (Middle and East Beaches).
+Sampling is being completed by watershed councils and tribal entities in cooperation with the local land representatives.

 How Do I Get Involved?

 If you are interested in being a part of Alaska's Beach Monitoring Program, the first step is to fill out the beach survey, which can be found at Recreational Beach Sanitary Survey.
 Your responses will help us rank your beaches based on the probability of fecal contamination and human exposure to that pollution during recreation on the beach.

 Past BEACH Reports